tatuylonen/wiktextract/README.md

 python -m venv .venv
 source .venv/bin/activate
 python -m pip install -U pip
-python -m pip install --use-pep517 .
+python -m pip install -e .
 ```

-If you are installing wiktextract from source, you also need to install
+Use `pip install` command's `--force-reinstall` and `-e` option to
-wikitextprocessor from source separately; otherwise, a newer wiktextract
+reinstall the wikitextprocessor package from source in editable
-version will be installed alongside an older pypi version of wikitextprocessor,
-which will not work out.
+mode if you want to update both packages' code with `git pull`.

 ### Running tests

 This package includes tests written using the `unittest` framework.
 The test dependencies can be installed with command
-`python -m pip install --use-pep517 -e ".[dev]"`.
+`python -m pip install -e .[dev]`.

 To run the tests, use the following command in the top-level directory: